Vashishta-Mithra-Reddy/agentx/README.md

 AgentX is a comprehensive task distribution and management system designed to efficiently distribute tasks among multiple agents.
 The system enables administrators to upload tasks via CSV/Excel files and automatically distributes them among active agents using an intelligent round-robin algorithm.

+# Note: Didn't use the check role middleware in the backend yet.

 ## 🌟 Features

 - **User Authentication & Authorization**